 Methods: See problem 1 for descriptive statistics and survival distributions using Kaplan-Meier estimates across 3 strata based on serum LDL level (<100 mg/dL, 100-159 mg/dL, and ≥160 mg/dL).
 We also compute a hazard ratio and accompanying Wald-based 95% CI using Cox proportional hazard regression with a Hubert-White sandwich estimator of corresponding standard errors.
 In view of the possibility that LDL has a multiplicative effect on risk of death, we use a log transformation of continuous serum LDL as the explanatory variable in our proportional hazards regression.
 Our response variable is an indicator of all-cause mortality.

 Inference: From Cox proportional hazards regression with a Hubert-White estimator of standard errors, we find that for each twofold increase in serum LDL, the risk of death is 43.6% lower in the group with higher LDL.
 A Wald-based 95% CI suggests that this estimate would not be unusual if the true risk of death in the group with higher LDL were between 26.2% lower and 56.9% lower.
 We note that 0 is not contained in this interval.
 This estimate is statistically significant (two-sided p-value <0.001) at the 0.05 level, so we have some evidence of an association between LDL and instantaneous risk of death under this model.

+A two-fold increase in LDL may not be a realistic factor to consider for reporting (-1).
+Otherwise, the analysis and conclusion are correct.

+9/10

 3.